In and Out-of-Domain Text Adversarial Robustness via Label Smoothing: Experiments

 \section{Experiments}

-In this section, we present a thorough empirical evaluation on the effect of label smoothing on adversarial robustness for two pre-trained transformer models: BERT and its distilled variant, distilBERT, which are the victim models.\footnote{Additional results on more datasets and models are presented in the Appendix.
-All pretrained models and fine-tuning are implemented using Huggingface \cite{wolf-etal-2020-transformers}.} We attack the victim models using TextFooler and BAE \footnote{TextFooler attack and BAE attack in our experiments are implemented using TextAttack \cite{morris2020textattack}, a Python framework for NLP adversarial attack.}.
-For each attack, we present results on both the standard models and the label-smoothed models on various classification tasks: text classification (sentiment and topic classification) and natural language inference.
+In this section, we present a thorough empirical evaluation on the effect of label smoothing on adversarial robustness for two pre-trained transformer models: BERT and its distilled variant, dBERT, which are the victim models. \footnote{Additional results on more datasets, models, other attacks and $\alpha$ values, are presented in the Appendix. } We attack the victim models using TF, BAE, and SemAttack.
+For each attack, we present results on both the standard models and the label-smoothed models on various classification tasks: text classification and natural language inference.
 For each dataset we evaluate on a randomly sampled subset of the test set (1000 examples), as done in prior work \cite{clare,textfooler,bae}.
-We choose label smoothing factor $\alpha = 0.45$ for standard label-smoothed models in our experiments.
-We evaluate on the following tasks, and other details about the training procedure can be found in Appendix \ref{exp}:
+We evaluate on the following tasks, and other details about the setting is in Appendix \ref{exp}:

-\begin{itemize} \itemsep0em \item \textbf{Text Classification}: We evaluate on movie review classification using Movie Review (MR) \cite{mrdataset} and Stanford Sentiment Treebank (SST2) \cite{socher2013recursive} (both binary classification datasets), restaurant review classification: Yelp Review \cite{yelpdataset} (binary classification), and news category classification: AG News \cite{agnews} (having the following four classes: World, Sports, Business, Sci/Tech). \item \textbf{Natural Language Inference:} We investigate two datasets for this task: the Stanford Natural Language Inference Corpus (SNLI) \cite{snli} and the Multi-Genre Natural Language Inference corpus (MNLI) \cite{mnli}, both having three classes.
+\begin{itemize} \itemsep0em \item \textbf{Text Classification}: We evaluate on movie review classification using Movie Review (MR) \cite{mrdataset} and Stanford Sentiment Treebank (SST2) \cite{socher2013recursive} (both binary classification), restaurant review classification: Yelp Review \cite{yelpdataset} (binary classification), and news category classification: AG News \cite{agnews} (having the following four classes: World, Sports, Business, Sci/Tech). \item \textbf{Natural Language Inference:} We investigate two datasets for this task: the Stanford Natural Language Inference Corpus (SNLI) \cite{snli} and the Multi-Genre Natural Language Inference corpus (MNLI) \cite{mnli}, both having three classes.
 For MNLI, our work only evaluates performance on the matched genre test-set in the OOD setting presented in subsection \ref{ood} . \end{itemize}